-Central theme of the Spinozalens cycle 2019-2020 is technology.
+Central theme of the Spinozalens cycle 2019-2020 was technology.
 According to the jury, Bruno Latour is one of the first to interpret technology as a social factor.
 In addition, Latour had already put sustainability on the agenda in the early 1990s.
 According to him, non-humans such as seas, plants, animals and microbes have a political voice that must be heard in our democracy.
 His plea for a “Parliament of Things” is very innovative and leads to a different way of dealing with all that is non-human.

 — An artistic intervention by Harpo ’t Hart and Ibelisse Guardia Ferragutti,